-Making Pumpkin Fettucine Alfredo with Scallops
+Making Seafood Alfredo with Scallops and Pumpkin

 First off, let me apologize, and tell you that this is not a “one pot meal,” and it’s not even a two pot meal.
 You’ll need two pans AND a pot– which is a lot more clean-up than I normally like to have.
 Trust me though, and make this anyway!

 First, bring a large pot of water to a boil.
 In the meantime, heat the butter in a large pan, and when it melts, begin whisking in the milk, cream, and finally the cheese.
 When everything has melted together, add the pumpkin and whisk again.
-(If we were feeling fancy, we could call this a ‘pumpkin and butter roux,’ instead of a traditional flour-butter roux, because the pumpkin will thicken up the mixture just like flour would.)

 In another pan, preferably a heavy pan, sauté your bell pepper.
 Add the pasta to the boiling water, and cook it until it is ALMOST, but not quite, finished cooking.
 Then, pull the pasta straight from the hot water and add it to the pumpkin sauce.
 Toss it together until the sauce coats the pasta, and then add the bell pepper.
 Cover the pasta, and set it aside.